d2l-ai/d2l-en/chapter_builders-guide/lazy-init.md

 and so on through the computational graph until all shapes are known.
 Note that in this case,
-only the first layer requires deferred initialization, but the framework initializes sequentially.
+only the first layer requires lazy initialization, but the framework initializes sequentially.
 Once all parameter shapes are known, the framework can finally initialize the parameters.

 ## Summary

-* Deferred initialization can be convenient, allowing the framework to infer parameter shapes automatically, making it easy to modify architectures and eliminating one common source of errors.
+* Lazy initialization can be convenient, allowing the framework to infer parameter shapes automatically, making it easy to modify architectures and eliminating one common source of errors.
 * We can pass data through the model to make the framework finally initialize parameters.